The art of feeling at home; A how-to when you’re somewhere new

 HOME; there are few words that emote quite like it.
 The word conjures such personal, palpable imagery.
 Home means different things to us all.
 Thinking of home can be joyful and sorrowful.

 We humans and our ancestors have always adorned our spaces and left our mark on the landscape.
-We have painted caves, carved sculptures, and nomadic people such as the Bedouin developed portable villages embelished with rugs.
+We have painted caves, carved sculptures, and nomadic people such as the Bedouin, developed portable villages embellished with rugs.
 We have the need to see ourselves reflected in the spaces we inhabit, whether they be short term abodes, or forever homes.

 Here are my top interior tips on carving out a home & finding comfort in the unfamiliar